SoN Scholarships & Fellowships

-Scholarships for new students
+Scholarships for New Students

 All other incoming students should submit an application for SoN scholarships in the spring.

-Scholarships & fellowships for current students
+Scholarships & Fellowships for Current Students

-School of Nursing research center scholarships
+School of Nursing Scholarships

 UW School of Nursing-affiliated research centers offer scholarships in addition to those presented here: